French rugby union system: Nationale 1

 The Nationale division is the third division nationally and was created in June 2020 for introduction in the 2020–2021 season.
-With the introduction of the Nationale 2 division in the 2022 - 2023 season, this became National 1, though is still referred to as "Nationale".
+With the introduction of the Nationale 2 division in the 2022–2023 season, this became National 1, though it is still referred to as "Nationale".

 14 clubs compete on a round-robin basis over a regular season of 26 games.
 As with Pro D2, the top two teams at the end of the season qualify directly for the semifinals.
 Places 3 - 6 playoff in quarter-finals (3rd v 6th, 4th v 5th).
 Unlike Pro D2, Semifinals are played over two legs (home and away) with the aggregate winners playing the final.
 The winner of the final is automatically promoted to Pro D2, with the loser playing off against the second last team in the Pro D2 table.
 The winner of this match is promoted (or stays) in Pro D2, the loser is demoted (or stays) in Nationale 1.

 The last two teams in the table are directly relegated to National 2 at the end of the regular season.

 Nationale 2

 Nationale 2 is French rugby's fourth division.
-Introduced in the 2022–2023, the format of the competition follows that of Nationale over two pools of 12 clubs.
-As with Nationale, at the end of the regular season, both pool's top 2 teams automatically qualify for their respective semifinals, with positions 3 - 6 playing off in the quarter-finals.
+Introduced in the 2022–2023 season, the format of the competition follows that of Nationale over two pools of 12 clubs.
+As with Nationale, at the end of the regular season, both pool's top 2 teams automatically qualify for their respective semifinals, with positions 3 to 6 playing off in the quarter-finals.
 Quarter-finals and semi-finals are played over 2 legs (home and away) with aggregate winners progressing.
 The two pool winners at the end of this process automatically qualify for promotion to National 1, and play off against each other for the title of champion of Nationale 2.
 The two bottom teams in each pool (4 teams in total) at the end of the regular season are automatically relegated to Fédérale 1.